 Montana: Glacier National Park

 Montana’s Glacier National Park is a wilderness experience not to be missed—and this hiker’s tour lets you discover the park’s natural wonders in style!
-Our experienced local guides are expert naturalists—adept at navigating Montana’s wilderness trails and rugged terrain.
+Our experienced local leaders are expert naturalists—adept at navigating Montana’s wilderness trails and rugged terrain.
 Under their tutelage, you’ll learn how to spot eagles, elk, and bighorn sheep among the lush slopes of the Highland Trail—and the perfect spot to photograph the stunning turquoise waters at Iceberg Lake.
 Hike to Appistoki Falls and enjoy a picnic lunch overlooking stunning views of the Continental Divide—and ride the parks’ famous open-top Red Jammer buses as you travel from hotel to hotel.
 In the evenings, relax in historic mountain lodges steeped in Glacier National Park lore, spectacular mountain scenery, and mouthwatering local cuisine.

 Highlights